Ice Nine Kills: 2014–2015: The Predator Becomes the Prey

-2015–2018: Every Trick in the Book and Safe is Just a Shadow re-release
+2015–2018: Every Trick in the Book

-On September 17, 2015, the band signed to Fearless Records who released their album Every Trick in the Book.
+On September 17, 2015, the band signed to Fearless Records.
+The band released their album Every Trick in the Book on December 4, 2015.
 The lead single and music video, "Bloodbath & Beyond" was released on September 25.
 The second single, "Communion of the Cursed", was released on October 22.
 The music video was a 'shortened remake' of The Exorcist.
-Every Trick in the Book was released on December 4, 2015.

 Alongside other newly signed Fearless Records artist Wage War and The White Noise, the band headlined on the "Fresh Faces Tour" from October 24 – November 29, 2016.

 Ice Nine Kills released a re-recorded version of their 2010 album Safe Is Just a Shadow on January 6, 2017.
 Vocalist Spencer Charnas described the reasoning, stating, "With the evolution of our skills as musicians, and the original producer, Steve Sopchak, having established himself at the top of his craft, we felt this was a perfect time to re-record the album and give it that extra attention that it always deserved."

 In March 2017, they released a music video for "The Nature of the Beast" inspired by the book Animal Farm.
 Additionally, the band was featured on the Fearless Punk Goes Pop series Punk Goes Pop 7 covering "I Don't Wanna Live Forever" originally by Zayn and Taylor Swift on July 14, 2017.
 Afterwards, the band toured with Motionless in White and Chelsea Grin, while working on their upcoming studio album.

 On June 14, 2018, drummer Conor Sullivan announced that he was leaving the band to pursue different musical projects.
-Former Affiance drummer Patrick Galante will serve as a touring member.
+He was replaced by Affiance drummer Patrick Galante.